 320*100

-Google recognizes the 320*100 size as one of the most popular banner sizes.
+Google recognizes the 320*100 size as one of the most standard mobile ad sizes.
 It is often referred to as a large mobile banner and is served by the Google display network.
 It is tailored to fit the dimensions of most devices.
 While the large mobile banner is efficient, placing your ads on the spot with other large mobile banners may frustrate users.

 The 320*50, or the mobile leaderboard, has been one of the best ad sizes for years.
 Like the 320*100 banner, a mobile leaderboard is also designed to suit the screen size of most mobile devices.
 This ad size helps to reduce the possibility of intrusive advertising.